Session 6

 Sector Predominance of Scope 3

-Scope 3 represent the largest scope for most business activities.
+Scope 3 represents the largest scope for most business activities.

 Scope 3 over 90%: Banking, Retail, Software & Services, Real Estate.